AnantharamanLab/ViWrap/README.md

 ______
 ## Updates for v1.2.0 (Oct 2022): <a name="updates"></a>

-* Modify "parse_dRep" function (module.py) so that it can also process the result even though dRep running is not successful
+* Modify "parse_dRep" function (module.py) so that it can also process the result even though dRep running is not successful.
-* Correct the faa protein ID issue in the "get_virus_genome_annotation_result" function (module.py)
+* Correct the faa protein ID issue in the "get_virus_genome_annotation_result" function (module.py).
+* Add "-red 5" (the maximum number of redundant proteins per bin should be less than 5) to the "run_vRhyme.py" script.
+* Correct AMG KO statistic mistake in "master_run.py"; now only AMG KOs will be included in the final "Virus_summary_info.txt" file.
+* Add "run_wo_reads" option to allow directly identify viral scaffolds from metagenomes/genomes without the usage of metagenomic/genomic reads.
+* Introduce "vb-vs" and "vb-vs-dvf" to the "identify_method" option to allow using the overlapped virus identification results for downstream analysis.
+* Provide flowchart.

 ## Updates for v1.1.0 (Sep 2022): <a name="updates"></a>

-* Add two additional bypasses for identifying viruses from metagenomes: vs - VirSorter2 and CheckV; dvf - DeepVirFinder besides the default pass of vb - VIBRANT
+* Add two additional bypasses for identifying viruses from metagenomes: vs - VirSorter2 and CheckV; dvf - DeepVirFinder besides the default pass of vb - VIBRANT.
-* set up the VirSorter2, CheckV, and VIBRANT virus identification, curation, and annotation bypass mainly according to the SOP provided by Matthew Sullivan's group (OSU); the 'manual check' step changed to be 'automatic' with stringent criteria
+* set up the VirSorter2, CheckV, and VIBRANT virus identification, curation, and annotation bypass mainly according to the SOP provided by Matthew Sullivan's group (OSU); the 'manual check' step changed to be 'automatic' with stringent criteria.
-* Provide flowchart, complete GitHub README
+* Complete GitHub README.

 ## Updates for v1.0.0 (Sep 2022): <a name="updates"></a>
-* Change the construction of scripts
+* Change the construction of scripts.
-* Change the methods to feed arguments and run scripts in individual conda environments
+* Change the methods to feed arguments and run scripts in individual conda environments.

 ______
 ## Program Description <a name="program"></a>